 Designing APIs with Nullability Annotations

-When designing an API, you can use nullable reference types to make your intentions clear regarding which parameters or return types can be null
+When designing an API, you can use nullable reference types to make your intentions clear regarding which parameters or return types can be null and which cannot.

 For example, consider a simple API for handling user information: